 Roissypole bus station (Paris CDG airport)

-Metro access via lines 6 and 14 (metro RATP), Bercy station, then a short walk.
-You have to cross the park and its cobblestones to reach the station, and climb a few steps.
-This is an old station, and the fleet of tourist buses will gradually change address, either to the west of Paris, or to Saint-Denis Pleyel.
-Bercy is due to close permanently in 2030.
+Access by metro via lines 6 and 14, Bercy station, then a short walk.
+You have to cross the park and its cobblestones to reach the station and climb a few steps.
+This station is old and the fleet of tourist buses will gradually change address to the Pershing station at Porte Maillot in Paris's 17th arrondissement.

 List of SNCF train stations, bus stations (tourist buses), etc.